sak07/Ticket-Booking-System/README.md

 - Responsive layout

 ## 🔧 Troubleshooting
-If you have issues with Java or Maven, check the `INSTALLATION_GUIDE.md` inside the frontend folder (we'll move it to root soon!).
+If you have issues with Java or Maven, check the `SETUP_MAC.md` or `SETUP_WINDOWS.md` inside the root folder.